phl0at/BG3Builds/README.md

 So how does this work under the hood?

-I started with giving each ability their own component; and in order to follow the DRY principal, I made a single component that is rendered inside an Array.Map() that iterates over each ability type as a string:
+I started with giving each ability their own component; and in order to follow the DRY principal, I made a single component which is rendered inside an Array.Map().
+This iterates over each ability type as a string, and passes that string to the component:

 ```js
   const abilities = [